Randy F. Hyde, Ph.D.

 Alan Jacob, CMHC

 Alan is a Licensed Clinical Mental Health Counselor.
-He has been with PFC since Oct.2008.
-He has worked extensively with adjudicated youth in residential treatment centers and wilderness programming for over 28 years.
+He has been with PFC since October 2008.
+Alan has worked extensively with adjudicated youth in residential treatment centers and wilderness programming for over 28 years.
 During this time he has dealt extensively with Oppositional/ Defiance, Conduct Disorder, PTSD, Anxiety, Depression, ADHD, Sex Abuse victims, Sex Offenders and Addiction.
-He began working for Nebo School District as a teacher for at-risk students in 2002.
-For the past 12 years he has worked as a District School Psychologist dealing with all at-risk/adjudicated youth in the district.
+He then began working for Nebo School District as a teacher for at-risk students in 2002.
+For the past 15 years he has worked as a School Psychologist dealing with all at-risk/adjudicated youth in the district.
 Alan is also a provider for EMDR, recognized by the EMDR Institute.
-He has effectively used EMDR to provide relief for those struggling with complex PTSD/Trauma, Anxiety/Depression, Addiction, LGBTQ issues, weight-loss issues, sports performance enhancement, phobias, OCD, body dysmorphic disorder and eating disorders.
-Alan’s calm and straightforward approach has allowed him to work with some of the most difficult of clients and issues, adult and youth.
+He has effectively used EMDR to provide relief for those struggling with Complex PTSD/Trauma.
+Alan treats Complex PTSD through a comprehensive plan by helping people understand their ACE ( Adverse Childhood Experiences) Score.
+His approach is built around Dr. Felitti’s ACE Study.
+The symptoms of Complex PTSD are vast and include many forms of Anxiety, Depression, OCD, dissociation, substance abuse.
+Alan also helps those struggling with faith crisis/issues.

 Laura Morris, CMHC